akando42/next-map/public/content/posts/02-29/index.md

 ### The Norman Dynasty - When Heartland France Shaked Hand With Seapower Norway
 ![NORMAN genetic footprints](content/posts/02-29/NORMAN_Homeland.png)

-The Baltic sea is also an enclosed sea like the Mediterranean which is suitable for early human trial-and-error experiments at boating buildings and sea faring.
+The Baltic sea is also an enclosed sea like the Mediterranean which is suitable for early human trial-and-error experiments at boat buildings and sea faring.
 Sailing from Norway to Holland and England should also be much less effort with the flow of the Northern winds.

 ![Viking sailboats](content/posts/02-29/viking_sail_boats.png)